ncatlab/nlab-content/pages/7/8/7/0/787/content.md

 * every Courant algebroid induces a [[L-infinity-algebra|Lie 3-algebra]] which is the [[String Lie 2-algebra]] if the base space is a point.

 The concept of Courant algebroids was originally introduced by T. Courant to study [[geometric quantization]] in the presence of constraints.
-Later it was studied by Liu, Weinstein and Xu in the study of [[double Lie algebroids]].
+Later it was studied by Liu, Weinstein and Xu in the study of [[double Lie algebroid]]s.

 There are various different-looking definitions of Courant algebroids and in parts of the literature a clear notion of morphisms and equivalences is missing.
 The picture was eventually clarified in particular by work of Dmitry Roytenberg.